 The worst site for a given day was identified from the same set of counters by finding the site with the maximum bad count: $b{max} = \max_i(b_i)$.
 The ratio of b{max} to N_t is an estimate of the fraction of time the worst site PDOP exceeds the threshold.
 This value was averaged over the year, and the percentage of time the PDOP is less than or equal to 6 was computed.

-Table 3.10 summarizes the results of this analysis for the configurations of all SVs available.
-The second column ("Average daily % over 2017") provides the values for the assertions.
+Table 3.12 summarizes the results of this analysis for the configurations of all SVs available.
+The second column ("Average daily % over 2018") provides the values for the assertions.
 The additional column is provided to verify that no single-day value actually dropped below the goal.
-From this table we conclude that the PDOP availability metrics are met for 2017.
+From this table we conclude that the PDOP availability metrics are met for 2018.

-Table 3.10: Summary of PDOP Availability
+Table 3.12: Summary of PDOP Availability

-Metric Average daily % over 2017 Minimum daily $\%$ over 2017 $\geq 98\%$ Global Average PDOP ≤ 6 100.000 99.651 $\geq 88\%$ Worst site PDOP ≤ 6 99.998 98.611
+Metric Average daily % over 2018 Minimum daily % over 2018 $\geq 98\%$ Global Average PDOP ≤ 6 99.999 99.387 $\geq 88\%$ Worst site PDOP ≤ 6 99.994 98.264

-In addition to verifying the standard, several additional analyses go beyond the direct question and speak to the matter of how well the system is performing on a more granular basis.
+In addition to verifying the assertion, several additional analyses go beyond the direct question and speak to the matter of how well the system is performing on a more granular basis.
 The remainder of this chapter describes those analyses and results.

-3.5.2 Additional DOP Analysis
+3.6.2 Additional DOP Analysis

 There are several ways to look at Dilution of Precision (DOP) values when various averaging techniques are taken into account.
-Assuming a set of DOP values, each identified by latitude (λ), longitude (θ), and time (t), then each individual value is represented by $DOP{\lambda,\theta,t}$.
+Assuming a set of DOP values, each identified by latitude (λ) , longitude (θ) , and time (t), then each individual value is represented by $DOP{\lambda,\theta,t}$.